hsiaochimai/where-to-go/README.md

 POST body: user.password

-return value: JWT token and the user object (excliding the password field)
+return value: JWT token and the user object (excluding the password field)

 NOTE: send auth JWT token for all the routes except `/login`